rishichawda/rishikc.com/src/content/blog/managing-react-application-state-without-redux/index.md

 `gist:rishichawda/aa53ee31f2e967a2adb4d9c401cddc16#ChildComponent.js`

 So what does `useContext` hook do?
-Well, it's similar to using `context.Consumer` tag which allowed us to access context value and subscribe to its changes.
+Well, it’s similar to using `context.Consumer` tag which allowed us to access context value and subscribe to its changes.
 With `useContext` hook, we no longer use the `context.Consumer` in our component.
 We pass the context object to it, which then returns the value from the current context.
 Whenever the context data changes, the component is re-rendered with the new values.

-Let's see if this works.
+Let’s see if this works.

 ![globalstate redux hook with provider](./demo-with-globalstate-redux-hook-provider.gif)

 Great!
-But there's one thing.
+But there’s one thing.
 Now we need to call `useContext` in every component!
-Let's get rid of this.
-We're going to write a small HOC which exposes an API similar to the `connect` HOC from `react-redux`.
+Let’s get rid of this.
+We’re going to write a small HOC which exposes an API similar to the `connect` HOC from `react-redux`.

 Now, our `redux.js` should look like this :

 `gist:rishichawda/c1d8e05b553a518629346d73140f8a75#redux.js`

-**_Note :_** _As you can see, we are just spreading the props over the component here.
-The ideal way is to use `hoist-non-react-statics` package to copy all non-react static methods to the new component.
+Note: As you can see, we are just spreading the props over the component here.
+The ideal way is to use the `hoist-non-react-statics` package to copy all non-react static methods to the new component.
 Please use that way since it is better than just passing the props.
-A complete explanation can be found in the [React Documentation for Higher Order Components](https://reactjs.org/docs/higher-order-components.html#static-methods-must-be-copied-over)._
+A complete explanation is in the [React Documentation for Higher-Order Components](https://reactjs.org/docs/higher-order-components.html#static-methods-must-be-copied-over).

 The `connect` HOC here takes our component and uses the context to get all the props that are required by the component as defined in the `mapStateToProps` function in the `connect` call.
 We can update our `ChildComponent.js` now, to something like this :